Pitch perfect!

 How can I contact investors at a startup?

 There are a few crucial steps you can take to reach out to investors as a business.
 First, determine which investors would be a good fit for your company, and then examine their backgrounds and investment interests.
-Once you've acquired this information, you can craft a customised pitch that emphasises why your company is an excellent investment option.
+Once you've acquired this information, you can craft a customized pitch that emphasizes why your company is an excellent investment option.

 Be ready for everything.